 Jack and I stepped out the door and the wind took our breath away.
 All that was forgotten the moment we greeted the first person in line.
 “How long have you been in line, I said?”
 ‘Two hours’” she said.
 Jack and I both thanked her for coming and waiting in the snow.
 After taking her entrance money and answering any questions she had about the merchandise and its location we moved on to the next person.

 After 2 hours we reached the end of the line and the doors opened.
 Jack and I still had a day’s worth of work ahead of us but were grateful for all the wonderful people we met, grateful for every League member who had worked so hard to make Bag A Bargain a success, and grateful for each other.

 This was Jack’s favorite candy.
 Marjorie, his wife, used to make several different versions of this candy with saltine or wheat crackers and different kinds of chocolate or butterscotch chips.
 I hope you enjoy this candy as much as Jack did!

 ¼ teaspoon iodized salt

-Remove from heat and pour the praline sauce over the graham crackers.
-Quickly spread the sauce with a spoon over all the crackers.
-Bake for 5 minutes.
-Remove from oven and sprinkle semi-sweet chocolate chips evenly over the crackers.
-Wait 5 minutes and spread melted chocolate chips over the surface of the crackers with a knife.
-Sprinkle toffee bits evenly over the chocolate.
-Gently press the toffee bits into the chocolate.
+Remove from heat and pour praline sauce over saltines.
+Quickly spread sauce with a spoon over all crackers.
+Bake 5 minutes.
+Remove from oven and sprinkle semi-sweet chocolate chips evenly over crackers.
+Wait 5 minutes then spread melted chocolate chips over the surface of crackers with a knife.
+Sprinkle toffee bits evenly over chocolate.
+Gently press the toffee bits into chocolate.
 Freeze until hard.
 Break into pieces and store in zip-top bags.
 Hide your personal stash in the freezer behind the peas so no one will find it.
 Enjoy!